syedtasavour/Basic-Calculator/README.md

 ## How to Use

-1. Open the `index.html` file in a web browser.
+1. Open the `index.html` file in a web browser or visit the [live link](https://syedtasavour.github.io/Basic-Calculator/).
 2. Use the on-screen buttons to input numbers and perform calculations:
    - Click on number buttons (0-9) to input digits
    - Click on operator buttons (+, -, *, /, %) to select an operation